 Similarities Between DS and SADI-S:

-For both the DS and SADI-S the first part would be the Sleeve Gastrectomy and the second part would be the intestinal connection.
-It has actually been shown to be safer to perform the second stage of the surgery once the patient has lost some weight.
-These options are both less complicated that typical Gastric Bypass surgery.
-The risk of protein malnutrition is still present in loop duodenal switch.
+For both the DS and SADI-S, the first part would be the sleeve gastrectomy, and the second part would be the intestinal connection.
+It has been shown to be safer to perform the second stage of the surgery once the patient has lost some weight.
+These options are both less complicated than typical gastric bypass surgery.
+The risk of protein malnutrition is still present in the loop duodenal switch.

 Differences Between DS and SADI-S

-The Duodenal Switch procedure has been around for quite some time, and when it was typically performed, it was done as in open procedure rather than a laparoscopic one.
+The Duodenal Switch procedure has been around for quite some time, and when it was typically performed, it was done as an open procedure rather than a laparoscopic one.
 This has led to a lack of evidence supporting positive outcomes if the DS surgery is to be performed laparoscopically.
-Also, the Y-shape connection in the Duodenal Switch surgery allows an avoidance of bile from getting into the stomach, resulting in the avoidance of stomach discomfort and irritation.
+Also, the Y-shape connection in the Duodenal Switch surgery allows avoidance of bile from getting into the stomach, resulting in the avoidance of stomach discomfort and irritation.

-While the long-term evidence suggesting that the actual weight loss has not been found to be better or worse in the DS/SADI-S option compared to gastric bypass surgery, there are other benefits of SADI-S and DS that does not occur in gastric bypass which also contributes to weight loss and weight control.
+While the long-term evidence suggests that the actual weight loss is not better or worse in the DS/SADI-S option compared to gastric bypass surgery, other benefits of SADI-S and DS do not occur in gastric bypass, which also contributes to weight loss and weight control.

-There is also a reduction in cholesterol due to the inability for it to be absorbed in both surgeries.
-This does, however, cause one of the most common side effects of the surgery which is malabsorption of fats.
-The result is abdominal cramps, frequent stools which are difficult to flush, and flatulence which is particularly foul-smelling.
-This is not the only malabsorption that occurs in patients who have had the DS/SADI-S surgery.
+There is also a reduction in cholesterol due to the inability to be absorbed in both surgeries.
+This does, however, cause one of the most common side effects of the surgery, which is the malabsorption of fats.
+The result is abdominal cramps, frequent stools which are difficult to flush, and particularly foul-smelling flatulence.
+This is not the only hypoabsorption that occurs in patients who have had DS/SADI-S surgery.